DynamoDB and Plant Tracer

 movie_frames

-Per-frame trackpoint annotations
+Per-frame trackpoint annotations and movie-scoped marker metadata

 movie_id